Energy in Nepal

 Nepal has no known major oil, gas, or coal reserves, and its position in the Himalayas makes it hard to reach remote communities.
-Consequently, most Nepali citizens have historically met their energy needs with biomass, human labor, imported kerosene, and/or traditional vertical axis water mills.
+Consequently, in the absence of the energy grid reaching remote locations, most Nepali citizens have historically met their energy needs with biomass, human labor, imported kerosene, and/or traditional vertical axis water mills.
 Energy consumption per capita is thus low, at one-third the average for Asia as a whole and less than one-fifth of the world average.

 The country has considerable hydroelectricity potential.
 The commercially viable potential is estimated at 44 GW from 66 hydropower sites.

 In 2010, the electrification rate was only 53% (leaving 12.5 million people without electricity) and 76% depended on wood for cooking.
 With about 1 toe for every $1,000 of GDP, Nepal has the poorest energy intensity among all south Asian countries.
 The country has therefore very large energy efficiency potential.

 Oil products

 Petroleum is the second largest energy fuel in Nepal after firewood and accounts for 11% of primary energy consumption in the country.
 All petroleum products are imported from India.

 At the moment, the import of petroleum products is transacted exclusively between the Nepal Oil Corporation and the Indian Oil Corporation.
 75% of the imports are diesel, kerosene and gasoline.
 Due to the high energy demand in the country, the dependence on petroleum imports is increasing.

 More than 62% of the petroleum products are used in the transportation sector.
 Besides that, petroleum products constitute important energy sources for cooking purposes in households.